Modesta Bor

-Modesta Bor (15 June 1926 - 7 April 1998) was a Venezuelan composer.
+Modesta Bor (15 June 1926 - 7 April 1998) was a Venezuelan composer, music teacher and choral arranger.
+Formerly a promising pianist and music interpreter, she was forced to center her career around composing and teaching after being diagnosed with Guillain-Barré syndrome in 1951.

 Life and career

 Modesta Bor was born in Juan Griego, Isla de Margarita.
 She studied in Caracas with Elena Arrarte, Juan Bautista Plaza, Antonio Estévez, Maria de Lourdes Rotundo and Vicente Emilio Sojo, graduating with a degree in composition in 1959.
 She continued her studies at the Moscow Tchaikovsky Conservatory with Aram Khachaturian.
 In 1960 she won her first National Music Prize with Sonata for viola and piano.

 After completing her studies, Bor returned to Venezuela to work as a composer, teacher and choir director, becoming head of the music department in the Central University of Venezuela Culture Department.
 She also served as director of the musicology section of Folklore Research of the National Service.
 She died in Mérida.

 Works

 Bor composed for orchestra, chamber ensemble, piano and vocal performance, writing more than 95 choral works for mixed and 130 for equal-voice choir.
 Selected works include: